elsewhencode/project-guidelines/README.md

     _why:_
-    > Having a `body` section lets you explain the context thst useful for a code reviewer. if you can link to an associated Jira ticket, GitHub issue, Basecamp to-do, etc. Also most desktop Git clients have clear separation between message line and body in their GUI.
+    > Having a `body` section lets you explain the context that's useful for a code reviewer. if you can link to an associated Jira ticket, GitHub issue, Basecamp to-do, etc. Also most desktop Git clients have clear separation between message line and body in their GUI.

  * Limit the subject line to 50 characters
  * Capitalize the subject line